nutjob-laboratories/erk/README.md

 My current development "environment" is Python 3.8.5, Qt 5.15.2, and Twisted 18.9.0, and I use [Sublime Text 3](https://www.sublimetext.com/) for my code editor.

 ## How configurable is **Ərk**?
 *Super* configurable.
 You can customize just about every aspect of **Ərk** to make it look and behave *exactly* how you want it.
-For example, if you wanted to run **Ərk** in such a way that it only displays a single chat window with no menus or settings or whatnot, with the window always on top of all others, disabling all extraneous stuff like scripts and plugins and styles, and automatically connects to your favorite channel, "#erk", on EFnet?
+For example, if you wanted to run **Ərk** in such a way that it only displays a single channel with no menus or settings or whatnot, with the window always on top of all others, disabling all extraneous stuff like scripts and plugins and styles, and automatically connects to your favorite channel, "#erk", on EFnet?
 You could use:

     python erk.py -o --noextensions --nomenu --nodisplay --channel "#erk" irc.efnet.org 6667

-And that's only using the command-line options! **Ərk** has over 50 different settings available, as well as over 20 different command-line options.
+And that's only using the command-line options! **Ərk** has over 80 different settings available, as well as over 30 different command-line options.

 When I started writing **Ərk**, one of my goals was to make it as configurable as possible.
 I wanted an IRC client that gave the user the tools to make the client look and behave *exactly* how the user wanted.